Quick Exit

 • Support your mental health, and arrange counselling if appropriate

-• We may invite you to join us on one of our residential trips
+• They may invite you to join us on one of our residential trips

-• We will improve your access to services
+• They will improve your access to services

-• With your permission, we will talk to your school, college, doctor or to your social worker to arrange additional support.
+• With your permission, they may talk to your school, college, doctor or to your social worker to arrange additional support.

-• We will support you as you move through school, to college, to university, or to employment or training.
+• They will support you as you move through school, to college, to university, or to employment or training.

 Transition to Adulthood